I started out my software development career in a funny way—as a chef.

 Kieran is a developer obsessed with building a chatbot army which can do all the mundane things in his life!

-Check out the latest Serverless Framework v1.37 release.
+Check out what’s included in Serverless Framework v1.41.

 We're posting the full videos and transcripts from Emit 2017!
 Here's our panel on the future of event-driven compute.